Ligurian Hills – 5 nights

 This is a route that is best walked after the snow has melted from the hills (still a possibility in May).
-May and June are lovely for flowers but June can start to be a little hot though height will ameliorate excessive temperatures.
+May and June are lovely for flowers – June can start to be hot though height will ameliorate excessive temperatures.
+Camogli hotels normally ask for minimum stays of more than one night end June and all July.
 September can be busy, but October should be glorious, though with the risk of rain.

 Temperature and rainfall chart for Varzi

 Arrive in Varzi and rest after your journey.
 Have a good supper, and recharge your batteries.
 Your first day’s walking rears up ahead of you!

 Day 2 - Varzi to Capanne di Cosola

 Start with a sustained climb up to Castellaro (you can ride with the luggage along this section if you prefer), then up the valley of the Fosso.
 Climbing steeply up through beech woods, you reach the main ridge just before Monte Bogleglio.
 Then – a long and sometimes dramatic ridge walk, with a possible bagging of Monte Chiappo at the end before your next night’s excellent meal at the mountain lodge at Capanne di Cosola.
 (Hard: 7 hrs walking (allow 9¼ hrs), 21 km (13 miles), CUSs 1210m).
 Alternative: ride with the luggage to Castellaro (5 hrs walking (allow 6¾ hrs), 14 km (9 miles), CUSs 900m)

 Day 3 - Capanne di Cosola to Due Ponti